loading spinner

 Here's how to effectively use positive affirmations:

-Identify negative self-talk or beliefs you want to change.
+• Identify negative self-talk or beliefs you want to change.

-Create short, positive statements in the present tense.
+• Create short, positive statements in the present tense.
 For example, "I am capable of handling challenges" or "I am worthy of love and respect."

-Repeat your affirmations several times a day, especially in the morning and before bed.
+• Repeat your affirmations several times a day, especially in the morning and before bed.

-Say your affirmations with conviction, even if you don't fully believe them yet.
+• Say your affirmations with conviction, even if you don't fully believe them yet.

 To enhance the effectiveness of this exercise:

-Make it obvious: Write your affirmations on sticky notes and place them where you'll see them often.
+• Make it OBVIOUS: Write your affirmations on sticky notes and place them where you'll see them often.

-Make it easy: Start with just one or two affirmations and gradually add more.
+• Make it EASY: Start with just one or two affirmations and gradually add more.

-Make it automatic: Record your affirmations and play them during your daily commute or while getting ready in the morning.
+• Make it FUN/REWARDING: Record your affirmations and play them during your daily commute or while getting ready in the morning.
+Pair your affirmations with a pleasant activity, like your morning coffee.

 3. Three Good Things Technique